 But natural areas are disappearing—paved over for shopping malls and subdivisions.
-One of the biggest threats to the Huron River is the loss of natural areas.
+The biggest threat to the Huron River is the loss of natural areas.

 Here’s a great chance to get outdoors, see beautiful natural areas, and conduct real science to help the Huron.
 Our volunteer teams travel to natural areas in the watershed, where they assess the area’s environmental quality.
 This information helps us understand which areas are most important to preserve, and why, so that we can give helpful advice to governments and landowners who want to help protect the Huron River.”

-HRWC’s new ONLINE PLANT GUIDE, showing all the plants identified on our bioreserve sites so far
+Check out our online plant guides, showing all the plants identified on our assessment sites so far: